-All pupils will be placed on admission and attendance registers as required by law.
+All pupils will be placed and removed from admission and attendance registers as required by law.

 We will inform the local authority of any child removed from our admission register.
-We will inform the local authority of any pupil who fails to attend for a continuous period of 10 days or more in line with local Wakefield procedures.
+We will inform the local authority of any pupil who fails to attend for a continuous period in line with local Wakefield procedures.
 Missing Officer - details in appendix.